For questions contact:

 Decisions to take courses as pass/fail may impact your SAP calculation.
 Passing (P) grades will factor in to the pace and timeframe components but will not factor in to GPA.
 Failing (F) grades will factor in to all three components - GPA, pace, and timeframe.
 Taking a course as Pass/Fail will not give you an opportunity to improve your GPA.

 The Financial Aid Office evaluates Satisfactory Academic Progress (SAP) toward degree requirements annually at the end of each spring term or upon re-enrollment into the university.
 Students enrolled in a certificate program are evaluated at the end of each term.
-Graduate students placed on an academic plan are evaluated at the end of every term.
+SAP is also reviewed at the end of each probationary period, if applicable to the student.
 The review of a student’s SAP status is based on the entire academic record, even if the student did not receive financial aid for previous semesters of enrollment.

-- GPA: maintain a grade point average (GPA) of 3.0 or higher.
+- GPA: maintain a grade point average (GPA) of 2.0 or higher

 - Pace: complete 67% of all credits/competencies attempted (total earned credits/total attempted credits)